zuzkajelcicova/Async-Click-Library/README.md

 ### References
-1. Adrian Mardari, Zuzana Jelčicová and Jens Sparsø.
-Design and FPGA-implementation of Asynchronous Circuits Using Two-phase Handshaking.
+A. Mardari, Z. Jelčicová, and J. Sparsø, "Design and FPGA-implementation of Asynchronous Circuits Using Two-phase Handshaking," in *Proc.
+IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC)*.
+IEEE Computer Society Press, May 2019, pp.9–18.